Alab-NII/eval_vl_glue/README.md

 We assume that we can use Python3 from the 'python' command.

-And please install PyTorch with an appropriate version for your environment.
+And please install PyTorch and torchvision with an appropriate version for your environment.

 ## Usage

 ### Install

+#### 1. Clone this repository.

+#### 2. Install the eval_vl_glue package codes.

 We combined extractor and transformers_volta into a package eval_vl_glue.

-First install the eval_vl_glue package.
 You can use pip command:
 (This will install required packages and register eval_vl_glue in your python environment)
 ```